Archive | Alternate Cards

 I was out in the Hamptons this past weekend and saw the van for Royal Pains out and about.
 If you haven’t seen it already USA has a new series that starts this Thursday at 10PM EST titled Royal Pains.
 Royal Pains is about a doctor “Hank Lawson” (played by Marc Feuerstein) who was fired from his position and against his judgment becomes a “concierge doctor” for the rich.

-dscn2141 thumb Royal Pains TV Pilot Black Cards in the HamptonsIn the show pilot, the writers wasted no time on black card references, the son of the heir to family that invented the blender (Tucker Bryant) wrecks his Dad’s Ferrari and is injured.
+In the show pilot, the writers wasted no time on black card references, the son of the heir to family that invented the blender (Tucker Bryant) wrecks his Dad’s Ferrari and is injured.
 After some emergency care, Tucker needs transport to a hospital, “[Tucker Bryant] The Hamptons heritage no way man, Dad calls it the local cemetery.
 [Hank Lawson] What would your Dad suggest we do?
 [Tucker Bryant] Go into my wallet and get the little black card that says American Express on it.”
 Tucker is then taken by helicopter to Mount Sinai in Manhattan.
 You can watch the full pilot for Royal Pains on Hulu

 Royal Pains Emergency Tucker Bryant Black Card

-Posted in Centurion Card, TV4 Comments
+Posted in Centurion Card, TV5 Comments

 American Express Black Card (Centurion Card) Unboxing Video